fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

-☐ Try to embed the application on each step of the tutorial?
+☐ re-read
 ☐ Publish

 # The minimum you need to know in order to build a React application

 Recently I had to build a small React interface with a bit of a time pressure so I decided to build it "without learning React".
 Normally I read the documentation of the tools I work with but in this case it will be different: I will search for the different aspects of React as I need them in order to build the application.
 As a result, what I learned is "the minimum you need in order to know to build a React application".
 Let's go.

 The application will be two tabs, each one showing a counter that is populated in response to a (faked) asynchronous query.
-[Like this](/react-post/index.html).
+[Like this](/react-post/v7/index.html).

 The whole thing took 8 hours to build.
 Hopefully this post can save you that time!